cedexis/cedexis.radar/README.rst

 .. tip::

-   On some platforms, you make need to preface this command with :code:`sudo -H`
+   On some platforms, you make need to preface this command with :code:`sudo -H`.

 From source
 -----------